-1.1 The airspace within Tbilisi FIR between FL 290 and FL 410 inclusive, as described in ENR 2.1, is EUR RVSM airspace.
-Within this airspace, the vertical separation minimum shall be:
+- 1.1 The airspace within Tbilisi FIR between FL 290 and FL 410 inclusive, as described in ENR 2.1, is EUR RVSM airspace.
+Within this airspace, the vertical separation minimum shall be: - a.

-- a.
 1000 FT (300 M) between RVSM approved aircraft; - b.
 2000 FT (600 M) in the following cases: - 1. between non-RVSM approved State aircraft and any other aircraft operating within the EUR RVSM airspace; - 2. between formation flights of State aircraft and any other aircraft operating within the EUR RVSM airspace; - 3. an aircraft experiencing a communications failure in flight and any other aircraft, when both aircraft are operating within the EUR RVSM airspace.

-2 B-RNAV
+2 RNAV 5

-2.1 Within Tbilisi FIR requirements of RNAV 5 (B-RNAV) specification for en-route operations are applied to all IFR flights on the entire ATS route network published in ENR 3.2.

-2.2 State aircraft not approved for RNAV 5 shall inform ATC of no RNAV capability upon initial contact.

-2.3 State aircraft with no RNAV 5 capability or any other aircraft with degradation/failure of RNAV system while operating on ATS route requiring the use of RNAV 5 shall inform ATC and should expect vectoring until the ACFT is capable of resuming its own navigation.
+- 2.1 Within Tbilisi FIR requirements of RNAV 5 (B-RNAV) specification for en-route operations are applied to all IFR flights other than state aircraft on the entire ATS route network published in ENR 3.2 and for FRA operations as well. - 2.2 State aircraft not approved for RNAV 5 or any other ACFT with loss of RNAV 5 capability shall inform ATC and should expect routing via conventional navigation aids or vectoring until the ACFT is capable of resuming its own navigation.